Sportsman (train): History

 The train was begun in 1930.
 In its early years it appeared on Pere Marquette Railway timetables as meeting with Pere Marquette trains at Detroit, for reaching Saginaw and Bay City.
 In its conception it was designed to connect resort areas of the Great Lakes and towards travelers to the Michigan lakes region, its direct region service accessed mountain resort destinations in Virginia and West Virginia.
 However, by the 1940s the C&O's emphasis was on attractions in West Virginia.
 This emphasis was evident in the relatively low population towns in West Virginia such as Hinton and White Sulphur Springs (which is near The Greenbrier) as receiving emphasis in abbreviated timetables shown in the condensed timetables sections of the Chesapeake and Ohio timetables, and in the text accompanying the train's schedule in a 1948 C&O timetable.

 Multiple sections

-In number assignment, the Phoebus-Detroit section was #47, the Detroit-Phoebus section was #46.
-The Washington-Cincinnati section was #5 and the Cincinnati-Washington section was #4.
+In number assignment, the Phoebus-Detroit section was No. 47, the Detroit-Phoebus section was No. 46.
+The Washington-Cincinnati section was No. 5 and the Cincinnati-Washington section was No. 4.

-Northwest of Ashland, Kentucky, as #5, the train accommodated sleepers carried by the New York Central to Chicago and St. Louis.
-Eastbound, these trains were labeled #4.
+Northwest of Ashland, Kentucky, as No. 5, the train accommodated sleepers carried by the New York Central to Chicago and St. Louis.
+Eastbound, these trains were labeled No. 4.